Article Medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 Anti-wrinkle injections can be used to slim the jawline to reduce the squareness of a face, as well as to help reduce contraction of muscle that causes teeth grinding or clenching.

 Skin tightening and lifting can be achieved with non-invasive and non-surgical methods for those who don’t want to have a facelift.
+This can help to reposition the skin on the face and improve facial shape.

 Why should I choose Victorian Cosmetic Institute as my provider of Non-Surgical Face Shaping Treatments?